 - Miles: 1,900

-St. Lawrence River is shared by the United States and Canada because the source of the river begins at the end of Lake Ontario between Cape Vincent, New York in the United States and Kingston, Ontario in Canada and empties into the Gulf of St. Lawrence and the Atlantic Ocean.
-The river is an important river not just in the United States but the North America because it connects the Atlantic Ocean with the Great Lakes.
-This river comprises of canals and channels.
+St. Lawrence River is shared by the United States and Canada because the source of the river begins at the end of Lake Ontario between Cape Vincent, New York in the United States, and Kingston, Ontario in Canada and empties into the Gulf of St. Lawrence and the Atlantic Ocean.
+The river is an important river not just in the United States but in North America because it connects the Atlantic Ocean with the Great Lakes.
+This river comprises canals and channels.
 The river serves as a transportation route and also a source of electricity.

 - #6.
 Arkansas River

 The Arkansas River is the second-longest tributary to the Mississippi-Missouri system.
 The river flow begins from the Rocky Mountains in Colorado near Leadville and flows 1,460 miles to connect with the Mississippi River in southeastern Arkansas, making it the sixth-longest river in the US.
 There are 18 locks and dams, as well as three different rivers and one manmade canal, making it an important river in the state of Arkansas.
 The drainage basin of the river covers 161,000 square miles and has a total fall of 11,400 ft.

 Colorado River is a principal and major river in the United States.
 In fact, the Colorado River is considered the pillar of the West, flowing around seven states in the country including Arizona, California, Colorado, Utah, New Mexico, Nevada, and Wyoming, with approximately 40 million people across these states depending on the river for drinking water and for wildlife.
 The high usage of this river (dam and diverted in so many places) has caused the volume of the water to keeps reducing.
 The water begins to flow from the Rocky Mountains of Colorado and drain into the Sea of Cortez in the Gulf of California, northwestern Mexico.

 - #8.
 Columbia River

 - Miles: 1,243